 Use Scene Viewer to create a web scene for your application.

-Basemap layer service
+Basemap styles service (v1)

 Access streets, satellite, and other basemap styles for maps and scenes.